vizarrd/ICE_KATTI_GLOF_Challenge/README.md

 We thank the organizers for providing the dataset, evaluation protocol, and challenge platform that enabled this work.

-We would also like to express our sincere gratitude to **Dr. Sasithradevi A. (VIT Chennai)** for bringing this challenge to our attention and guiding us towards this opportunity.
+We would also like to express out sincere gratitude to **Dr. Sasithradevi A. (VIT Chennai)** for bringing this challenge to our attention and guiding us towards this oppurtunity.

 ---

 **Team ICE KATTI**